bernar0507/ASB/README.md

 # asbconverter

-This is a conversor.
+This is a converter.
 It will convert a fasta file into a nexus file.